John Carter Sr.: Personal life

 Carter married five times.
 He married his first wife, Jane Glynn, in England, and she bore two sons (George and John Jr.) and a daughter (Elizabeth) before she died.
 While George died at age 18 (before reaching legal adulthood), John Carter Jr. (d.
 1690) would also serve in the Virginia House of Burgesses.
 Their daughter Elizabeth married Nathaniel Utie, a member of the Maryland Governor's Council, and after his death Captain Henry Johnson (also of Maryland).
 In 1655, Carter married Eleanor Eltonhead Brocas, the widow of Capt.
 William Brocas (who had also served on the Governor's Council, Carter billed the estate for his services as an appraiser), although no children are known of that marriage, nor of Carter's next marriage, the following year in England, to Anne Carter, daughter of Cleve Carter (she died less than 2 years later, before 1662).
-Carter's fourth wife was Sarah Ludlow, who bore a daughter (Sarah, who died as an infant) and son (Robert Carter I (1664-1672)).
+Carter's fourth wife was Sarah Ludlow, from Wiltshire, daughter of Gabriel Ludlow and wife Phyllis Will, who bore a daughter (Sarah, who died as an infant) and son (Robert Carter I (1664-1672)).
 Robert would become known as "King Carter" for his wealth and prominence in Virginia society and politics.
 On October 24, 1668, Carter signed a marriage contract with Elizabeth Sherley, who survived him.
 However, as contemplated in his will, she returned to England with their son Charles (b.
 1669), who probably died shortly before reaching legal age in 1690.